How to Start Beekeeping

 Supplemental feeding ( I use pure cane sugar mixed with water) will help give your new bee colony a boost.
 Sometimes I feed a new colony most of the summer if needed.

-You will have many decisions to make as you prepare to become a honey producer.
+You will have many decisions to make as you prepare to get started with bees.
 It is important to remember that beekeeping is a field full of opinions.

-There are many different ways to do thing.
+There are many different ways to do things.
 You will have to find one that works for you.
+Learn from the advice of others, but each location and each hive is different – be willing to adjust.

 There are many different hive designs used by beekeepers around the world.
 The two most common choices in the US are the Langstroth Hive & the Top Bar Hive.